simiat/Project_Group19/index.md

 - Large Language Models ([ChatGPT](https://openai.com/chatgpt/) and [Gemini](https://gemini.google.com/app?hl=it))
 - Prompting techniques (Zero-shot, Few-shot, Chain-of-Thought, Generated Knowledge Prompting, Self-consistency)

-Our project focuses on different types of **minerals** included in the ArCo knowledge graph, and in particular the category of **silicates**.
-Our goal is to explore the world of minerals  to enrich the knowledge graph with subject-predicate-object triples.

 ### What are minerals

-Minerals are natural, inorganic solids with a specific chemical composition and organised atomic structure, forming the basis of rocks with distinct physical properties.​ Silicate minerals, predominant in the Earth’s crust, feature silicon and oxygen and exhibit diverse structural forms like frameworks, chains, sheets, or isolated tetrahedra.​ In our website we will focus on three silicate minerals:
+Minerals are natural, inorganic solids with a specific chemical composition and an organised atomic structure, forming the basis of rocks with distinct physical properties.​ Silicate minerals, predominant in the Earth’s crust, feature silicon and oxygen and exhibit diverse structural forms like frameworks, chains, sheets, or isolated tetrahedra.​ In our website we will focus on three silicate minerals:

 * **Quartz**: Abundant silicate mineral found in crystalline and massive forms, typically clear and colourless but variably coloured due to impurities. ​
 * **Topaz**: Silicate mineral forming prismatic crystals in colours like colourless, yellow, blue, pink, and green, influenced by trace impurities and treatments.